Provable Offline Preference-Based Reinforcement Learning: Trajectory-Based Pairwise-Comparison with Known Transition

 In the next proposition, we first show that the per-trajectory concentrability coefficient $\Ctr$ can be exponentially larger than the per-step concentrability coefficient $\Cst$.

 \begin{proposition} For any $S\geq1, A\geq2,H\geq1, C\geq1$, there exists an MDP $\Mcal$ with horizon $H$, a policy $\pit$ and a data distribution $\mu_0$ such that $|\Scal|=S,|\Acal|=A$ and $\Cst=C$ while $\Ctr=C^H$. \end{proposition} Proposition~\ref{prop:tr} indicates that $\Ctr$ can be significantly larger than $\Cst$.
-Then a natural question arises as to whether we can obtain suboptimality guarantees using $\Cst$ as one would have in regular offline RL.
-Unfortunately, the following lower bounds reveal that the suboptimality can scale with $\Cst^{H-1}$ in the worst case:

-\begin{theorem} Set $\pit=\pis$.
-Then, for any $C>1$ and $H\geq1$, there exists a dataset distribution $\mu_1$ such that we have
+A natural question arises as to whether we can obtain suboptimality guarantees using $\Cst$.
+Unfortunately, the following lower bounds reveal that per-step concentrability is not sufficient to guarantee efficient learning in trajectory-based PbRL setting, even when the reward function is defined over state-action pairs: \begin{theorem} Set $\pit=\pis$.
+Then, for any $C>1$ and $H\geq2$, there exists a dataset distribution $\mu_1$ such that we have